 When a Provider chooses to be designated as a Primary Care Provider (PCP) under the OHP, they agree to provide and coordinate health care services for UHA Members.
-The PCP will provide, or facilitate referrals to Specialists to provide for the complete healthcare needs of the Member.
+The PCP will provide or facilitate referrals to Specialists to provide for the complete healthcare needs of the Member.
 PCPs are expected to abide by UHA's health plan policy MS1 - Member Assignment and Reassignment Policy.
 PCP responsibilities include:

-- > Being the Manager of the Member's Care. - Providing all primary preventive healthcare services except for a yearly gynecological exam for which the Member may choose to seek services from a participating women's healthcare Specialist. - > When specialized care is medically necessary, facilitating a referral to a Specialist or specialty facility. - Contacting UHA to obtain a referral or PA to a Specialist (if required). - Monitoring the Member's condition and arrange appropriate care when notified of an out-of-area emergency that will require follow-up or has resulted in an in-patient admission. - Coordinating care and share appropriate medical information with UHA as well as with a Specialist to whom they refer their Members. - Documenting in a prominent place in their Member's records whether or not an individual has executed an Advance Directive. - Filling out and attaching the Sterilization and Hysterectomy Consent Form to the claim when submitting claims for their UHA Members. - Per HIPAA Privacy rule Providers are responsible for safeguarding their Members' personal health information (PHI).
-Disclosure of any PHI is limited to the minimum necessary and a disclosure form is required prior to any release of PHI.
+- Being the Manager of the Member's Care. - Providing all primary preventive healthcare services except for a yearly gynecological exam for which the Member may choose to seek services from a participating women's healthcare Specialist. - > When specialized care is medically necessary, facilitating a referral to a Specialist or specialty facility. - Contacting UHA to obtain a referral or PA to a Specialist (if required). - Monitoring the Member's condition and arrange appropriate care when notified of an out-of-area emergency that will require follow-up or has resulted in an in-patient admission. - Coordinating care and share appropriate medical information with UHA as well as with a Specialist to whom they refer their Members. - Documenting in a prominent place in their Member's records whether or not an individual has executed an Advance Directive. - Filling out and attaching the Sterilization and Hysterectomy Consent Form to the claim when submitting claims for their UHA Members. - Per HIPAA Privacy rule Providers are responsible for safeguarding their Members' personal health information (PHI).
+Disclosure of any PHI is limited to the minimum necessary and a disclosure form is required prior to any release of PHI. - Follow the MS1 Member Assignment and Reassignment Policy when terminating a member from care.
+UHA expects providers to consider, on an individual basis, whether termination would be appropriate for the member.
+If possible and safe to do so, providers should attempt to mitigate any behavior in order to maintain the relationship.
+When a dismissal is necessary, please fax a copy of the letter to UHA Customer Care at 541-677-6038.
+This will ensure that we take the appropriate steps needed to provide our members with continued care while at the same time honoring the provider's request of dismissal.